mondaywe/moovesdk/python/src/adapters/langchain/README.md

-## Nectere SDK LangChain Adapter
+## MooveSDK LangChain Adapter

-This adapter provides LangChain integration for the Nectere SDK, enabling LangChain-based AI agents to seamlessly interact with blockchain functionality through the Nectere toolkit.
+This adapter provides LangChain integration for the MooveSDK, enabling LangChain-based AI agents to seamlessly interact with blockchain functionality through the MooveSDK toolkit.